 This risk is that the Commonwealth Government could make legislative changes that increase the cost of providing the defined benefits - for example, an increase in the rate of tax on superannuation funds.
-This risk is borne by the Institutions and is a real risk in the post COVID-19 environment.
+This risk is borne by the Institutions and is a real risk with the current level of government debt and interest rates.